logotype/LeapMotionAS3/README.md

     leap.controller.addEventListener( LeapEvent.LEAPMOTION_EXIT, onExit );
     leap.controller.addEventListener( LeapEvent.LEAPMOTION_FRAME, onFrame );

-What you'll get from the `LEAPMOTION_FRAME` handler is a `Frame` object, with strongly typed properties such as `Hands`, `Pointables`, `Direction` and more:
+What you'll get from the `LEAPMOTION_FRAME` handler is a `Frame` instance, with strongly typed properties such as `Hands`, `Pointables`, `Direction` and more:

     private function onFrame( event:LeapEvent ):void